ds3002/course/README.md

 docker pull ghcr.io/ds3002/course:latest
 ```

-3. Run the new version using the same `docker run -it` command.
+3. Run the new version using the same `docker run -it` command as before.

 ## Advanced Mappings